 and the base things of the world and the things which are despised God has chosen,

 The words “base things” mean ignoble, of no family, low born.
 This word does not refer to evil but humble persons, people of low pedigree.
 God chooses nobodies to achieve His purposes.
-The word “despised” means considered as nothing.
+The term “despised” means considered as nothing.
 The world brands believers with contempt.
 Yet, this is the very kind God chooses.
 God’s system is polar-opposite to the system of the world.

 The Greek in the phrase “God has chosen” conveys the idea that God personally chose out from a number of people for Himself.